sciviscontest2026/sciviscontest2026.github.io/pages/home.md

         <div class="col-sm-4">
             <h1 class="text-center"><i class="fa fa-code-fork" aria-hidden="true"></i></h1>
             <h3 class="text-center">Leverage Open-Source Tools</h3>
-            <p>Participants are encouraged to use open-source tools like Python, ParaView, and VTK for data analysis and visualization.
-You’ll also have access to cloud-based platforms for working with large-scale datasets, making it easier to run your visualizations from anywhere in the world.</p>
+            <p>Participants are encouraged to use open-source tools and packages like OpenVisus, Openvisuspy, Python, ParaView, and VTK for data analysis and visualization.
+The data is completely hosted in cloud, making it easier to run your visualizations from anywhere in the world.</p>
         </div>
     </div>
     <hr>